 - 1 cup powdered sugar

-- In the bowl of a standing mixer fitted with the paddle attachment or a large mixing bowl, combine the whole wheat pastry flour, yeast, sugar, and salt.
+- In a large mixing bowl or the bowl of an electric mixer fitted with the paddle attachment, briskly whisk together the all-purpose flour, white whole wheat flour, baking powder, baking soda, and salt.

 - In a separate large bowl, place the granulated sugar.
 Zest the lemons directly into the sugar, then with your fingers, rub the zest into the sugar until it is moist and fragrant.